 A struggling family trying to earn a better life by leaching others?
 Or a high-class family, living off the hard work of others to sustain their status in society?

-And while you could easily say it’s the Kim family (because they get paid for their services).
+While you could easily say it’s the Kim family (because they get paid for their services).
 The film skillfully uses various scenes to not only make a case for both sides.
 But also shows how different life can be for both families.

 But this brings me to Parasite’s key point.
 The movie aims to show the literal amount of shit the lower class goes through to survive.
 In fact, it’s because things are so severe, that families such as the Kims are forced to leech off others.